ipfs-inactive/website/content/pages/docs/commands.md

 DESCRIPTION

-  Set the data of an ipfs object from stdin or with the contents of a file.
+  Set the data of an IPFS object from stdin or with the contents of a file.

   Example:

       $ echo "my data" | ipfs object patch $MYHASH set-data
 ```